 Let’s say you’ve got a couple books out there and you do most of your marketing on Facebook because that’s the medium your readers frequent.
 But you’ve started to notice more and more interest through Twitter, and less excitement on Facebook.
 Don’t force your strategy, shift more of your energy to Twitter and capture readers where they hang out.

 The challenge in doing this lies in understanding the medium.
-Posting on Facebook is different than posting on Twitter, so you’ll need to spend some time getting to know the flow of information on this new (to you) platform.
+Posting on Facebook differs from posting on Twitter, so you must spend some time getting to know the flow of information on this new (to you) platform.

 Keep the medium in mind when you make your marketing content too.
 Adapt to what people like.
-Video is really proving successful right now, so if you have the willingness and capability, you should consider doing Youtube videos or maybe Facebook Live.
+Video is really proving successful right now, so if you have the willingness and capability, you should create YouTube videos or maybe Facebook Live.

 Be versatile and adaptive.
 It’s the best way to get just a step (or two) ahead of the competition.